-The Minister of Finance announced the value-added tax (VAT) rate increase in his budget speech on 21 February 2018.
-The standard rate of VAT will change from 14% to 15% with effect from 1 April 2018.
-This means that from 1 April 2018, all taxable goods or services supplied by vendors, goods imported, as well as certain services supplied by non-residents to residents for non-taxable or private use (imported services), are subject to the VAT rate of 15%.
+The Minister of Finance announced the value-added tax (VAT) rate increase in his budget speech on 12 March 2025.
+The standard rate of VAT will change from 15% to 15.5% with effect from 1 May 2025.
+This means that from 1 May 2025, all taxable goods or services supplied by vendors, goods imported, as well as certain services supplied by non-residents to residents for non-taxable or private use (imported services), are subject to the VAT rate of 15.5%.
+The Minister of Finance also announced that the VAT rate will increase from 15.5% to 16% effective from 1 April 2026.
+More details in this regard will be communicated once the relevant legislation is promulgated.
+The illustrations in this guide therefore only relate to the rate increase effective from 1 May 2025.